ARMY APPRENTICES SCHOOL

 The Royal Australian Artillery took over post Federation from the colonial artillery units.
 It 1962 became the Royal Regiment of Australian Artillery.

 ROYAL AUSTRALIAN CORPS of MILITARY POLICE

-This corps was formed in 1916 as the Australian Army Provost Corps, disbanded post war then reformed for WW2. the name changed in 1974.
-According to Wikipedia, It is responsible for battlefield traffic control, security duties, prisoner of war handling, the investigation of service offences, maintaining discipline and the running of military prisons.
+This corps was formed in 1916 as the Australian Army Provost Corps, disbanded post war then reformed for WW2.
+The name changed in 1974.
+According to Wikipedia, it is responsible for battlefield traffic control, security duties, prisoner of war handling, the investigation of service offences, maintaining discipline and the running of military prisons.

 ROYAL AUSTRALIAN ELECTRICAL and MECHANICAL ENGINEERS (RAEME)

-The Royal of Australian Electrical and Mechanical Engineers is a corps of the Australian Army that has responsibility for the maintenance and recovery of all Army electrical and mechanical equipment.
+The Royal of Australian Electrical and Mechanical Engineers is a corps of the Australian Army that has responsibility for the maintenance and recovery of all army electrical and mechanical equipment.
 It was form in 1942 from the combined repair services of the Ordninace and Service Corps.
-It was given the Royal prefix in 1948 His Majesty King George VI.
-On 1 December 2006, the last independent RAEME Workshop was disbanded.
+It was given the Royal prefix in 1948 by His Majesty King George VI.
+On 1st December 2006, the last independent RAEME Workshop was disbanded.
 RAEME soldiers continue in their role to provide support through attachment to other units in Tech Support Troops, Sections or Platoons.